 - You want to shorten the life of your HELOC.
 If you took out a 30-year HELOC and are 15 years away from retirement with 22 years left on your credit line, you might not relish the thought of having to make monthly mortgage payments while on a limited and fixed income.
 Many people aim to own their home with no mortgage by retirement, and a short-term loan can help you achieve that, despite monthly payments that can be steeper.

-- The tax laws on HELOCs are change in 2018.
+- The tax laws on HELOCs continue to change.
 You can no longer write-off the interest on home equity loans and HELOCs.
 Read more about the changes to the tax deductions on home equity loans.

 - You want to change the terms of your HELOC.
 You might have taken out an adjustable-rate mortgage that had an ultra-low rate that stayed in effect for five years.
 Why not lock into the best HELOC rates today, while prices are so low?
 Well, if those five years are up and HELOC interest rates seem to be rising, you might not want to face rising HELOC payments in future years.
 So, you might refinance to a fixed-rate home equity loan, ending up with payments that might be higher than what you face now but that won’t rise anymore.

-How to Avoid Higher Rate on HELOC Loans and Credit Lines This Year
+How to Avoid Higher Rate on HELOCs and Credit Lines This Year

 Do you need cash to remodel your home, pay for college education expenses or pay for a healthcare expense?
 A home equity line of credit or HELOC is a good way of tapping the equity in your home to pay for things you need.